 Meet with your academic advisor regularly to discuss your academic plans and make sure you are on track to graduate and/or transfer.
 The program advising guide outlines the degree requirements and is meant to supplement the advising process.

 MC has a long history of successfully preparing students for transfer to four-year institutions.
 This degree is designed for students to transfer and earn a bachelor's degree, and we have transfer agreements in community health with Salisbury University and University of Maryland.
 See all transfer agreements.

+Professionals in this field advocate for social change through public policy and through collaboration with community members and local health organizations.
 Related careers include health educator, healthcare analyst, and community health worker.
 Some positions require a bachelor’s degree.